nano-bio/maxiGauge-web/README.md

 pip -r requirements.txt

 ### Logger Path
+Copy .env.example to .env
-Change the path in .env file (see .env.example)
+Change the path in .env file

 ### Troubles
 If it does not work, provide a "COM_PORT" in .env